A hospital acquired infection is an infection that a patient develops in hospital.

 - Do not share towels or flannels at home.

-Call NHS 111 or go to www.nhs.uk/norovirus for further information on the symptoms and prevention of norovirus.
+Call NHS 111 or go to the NHS website for further information on the symptoms and prevention of norovirus.